 - 1. In the Database Transporter, on the Define transport data page, select the Transport system files export criteria. - 2.
-Click Select and specify the files to transport.
+Click Select and select the files to transport. - 3.
+(Optional) Select a patch for the file.
+Use the Patch load button to load this file and incorporate it in the transport.

-- General tips for transporting changes on page 105 - Creating transport packages with the Database Transporter on page 107
+- General tips for transporting changes on page 102 - Creating transport packages with the Database Transporter on page 104